Depending on how and where you grew up, you may have been brought up to believe that credit and debt are bad. Specifically:

 Learn more about our Benefits & Rewards.

-Some business credit card providers offer virtual cards, like Jeeves.
+Some corporate card providers offer virtual cards, like Jeeves.

 Virtual cards aren’t physical cards – they’re cards that only exist online just to make payments over the internet or phone.
 You can create virtual business credit cards for different types of spending (for example, have one for each supplier) to make expenditure tracking easier.